Frequently Asked Questions

 'Iolani is a Christian school with an Episcopal tradition.
 Although we recognize and respect diverse beliefs, all students are required to attend weekly Chapel services.
 Students attend religion classes to gain insight into other faiths and cultures, from world religions to Christianity, and a one semester Bible class is required for graduation.

-'Iolani provides after-school care for students in kindergarten - 4th grade until 5:30 p.m. on all full days of school.
+'Iolani offers after-school care for students in kindergarten - 4th grade until 5:30 p.m. on all full days of school.
 After-school care is not available on holidays, vacations or early dismissal days.
+To enroll in the After School Care program, please go to: http://www.iolani.org/admission/after-school

 After school enrichment classes are also offered to students in kindergarten - 12th grade.
-They include art, sewing, ceramics, driver's education, PSAT/SAT prep, ballet, jazz, hip hop, hula, musical theater, gymnastics, judo, swimming, and tennis.
-Individual music lessons are available in violin, viola, cello, bass, bassoon, flute, saxophone, trombone, trumpet, keyboarding, piano, acoustic bass, and electric bass.
-The Lower School Foreign Language and Culture program introduces Chinese, Japanese and French to students in grades 1 - 6.
+They include art, ceramics, PSAT/SAT prep, ballet, jazz, hula, musical theater, gymnastics, judo, swimming, and tennis.
+Individual music lessons are available in violin, viola, cello, bass, flute, trumpet, percussion, and piano.
+The Lower School Foreign Language and Culture program introduces Chinese, Japanese and Spanish to students in grades 1 - 6.

 Below are some Frequently Asked Questions about admission to 'Iolani.
 If you have additional questions, check the other topics listed on this page or contact us.